-With our high quality courses, in state of the art facilities, we offer a cost-effective alternative to travelling to university.
-At the Hugh Baird University Centre, you can achieve your University qualification on your doorstep without the additional expense and upheaval of finding accommodation elsewhere.
+With our high quality courses, in state of the art facilities, we offer a cost-effective alternative to travelling further afield to university.
+At the Hugh Baird University Centre, you can achieve your university level qualification on your doorstep without the additional expense and upheaval of finding accommodation elsewhere.

 |Foundation Degree||4||Up to £500 first year of study only|

 Terms and conditions apply.
 Click here to read the terms and conditions.

 The training bursary is a financial incentive to attract and retain new high quality graduates to become teachers in the Further Education (FE) sector.
 Bursary levels will vary according to the degree classification held by the trainee.

 You don’t need to pay for your tuition fees up front - Tuition Fee Loans cover university or college tuition fees and are paid direct to the university or college, by Student Finance England.
 They are available to all eligible students regardless of household income.
 The amount you pay back is dependent on how much you earn and not how much you owe and you won’t need to start paying them back until you are earning more than £21,000 per year.
 The chart below gives examples of the repayments.
 After thirty years, outstanding loan amounts are written off.
 Student Loans will also help to support your living costs.